Ransomware Training - One Day Class

 $795 Early Bird Price ends April 23rd, 2021

 $995 Late Registration ends May 12th, 2021

-Sherri Davidoff is the CEO of LMG Security and the author of the recently released book “Data Breaches.”
-As a recognized expert in cybersecurity and data breach response, Sherri has been called a “security badass” by The New York Times.
-She has conducted cybersecurity training for many distinguished organizations, including the Department of Defense, the American Bar Association, FFIEC/FDIC, and many more.
-She is a faculty member at the Pacific Coast Banking School, and an instructor for Black Hat, where she teaches her “Data Breaches” course.
-She is also the co-author of Network Forensics: Tracking Hackers Through Cyberspace (Prentice Hall, 2012), a noted security text in the private sector and a college textbook for many cybersecurity courses.
-Sherri is a GIAC-certified forensic examiner (GCFA) and penetration tester (GPEN), and holds her degree in Computer Science and Electrical Engineering from MIT.
-She has also been featured as the protagonist in the book, Breaking and Entering: The Extraordinary Story of a Hacker Called “Alien”.
+Sherri Davidoff is the CEO of LMG Security and the author of three books, including “Ransomware and Cyber Extortion” and “Data Breaches: Crisis and Opportunity.”
+As a recognized expert in cybersecurity, she has been called a “security badass” by the New York Times.
+Sherri is a regular instructor at the renowned Black Hat trainings and a faculty member at the Pacific Coast Banking School.
+She is also the co-author of Network Forensics: Tracking Hackers Through Cyberspace (Prentice Hall, 2012), and has been featured as the protagonist in the book, Breaking and Entering: The Extraordinary Story of a Hacker Called “Alien.”
+Sherri is a GIAC-certified forensic examiner (GCFA) and penetration tester (GPEN) and received her degree in Computer Science and Electrical Engineering from MIT.